evkx/evkx.github.io/content/models/kia/ev6/EV6_Standard_Range_AWD/_index.md

 ## Performance

 The Kia EV6 Standard Range AWD has a maximum power of 173KW (235hp).
 The total torque is 605nm.
 The 0-100km/h sprint (0-62mph) takes 6,2 seconds.
-The top speed is 185 km/h.
+The top speed is 185 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging